bbalganjjm/natural_js/docs/implementation/m1-contract.md

 ## Package and public surface

-The independent 2.0 package lives under `v2/` and keeps the name `@bbalganjjm/natural_js`; the repository-root 1.x package and license stay unchanged.
-M2 defines explicit ESM exports for `./page`, `./data`, `./ui`, and `./comm`; the root entry may re-export these public symbols only.
-Internal modules never import the root entry.
-At M2 only `FrameworkError` is a runtime export; the role entries export types until their behavior is implemented.
+The 2.0 package lives at the repository root and keeps the name `@bbalganjjm/natural_js`; the 1.x source, package, license, and usage docs are preserved under `v1/`.
+Explicit ESM exports cover `./page`, `./data`, `./ui`, and `./comm`; the package root re-exports only public symbols.
+Internal modules never import the package root.
+M2 shipped `FrameworkError`; M3 adds the page, data, and communication runtimes.
+UI remains type-only until M4.

 | Entry | Public symbols fixed by M1 | Required framework behavior |
 |---|---|---|